jrubins/celebrity/README.md

 **You don't have to install anything for this to work.
 Prettier is a dependency of Celebrity, which means it is installed anytime your other dependencies are installed (i.e. anytime `yarn` is run).**

 ## Deployment

+There are two Netlify projects for deploying the client and server: `celebritygame` and `celebritygame-functions`.
+Environment variables are handled via the Netlify UI.

+The URL for the production game is: https://celebritygame.netlify.app/